sjdv1982/seamless/docs/plans/ROADMAP.md

   Make a jobless last-resort backend based on run-transformation.
 If needed, fire up database adapter on the fly.

-- At the high-level, unify bash and docker transformers.
-Mid-level translations remain split (and jobless as well) Rip docker_options.
-  Allow docker_image for any transformer, not just bash.
-If non-bash, docker_image is interpreted as a *capability*.
-  Each Seamless instance will have a list of capabilities, which means that it can execute transformers as if it were running inside that Docker image (also bash).
-  If not in that Docker image, the transformer *must* be delegated by communion, else error.
-  Adapt run-transformation + jobless backend as well.

 - bash/docker transformers no longer need tar.
 Instead, RESULT can be a directory.

-- Fallback mode (soft/hard), with fallback values and fallback mounts.
-For collaborative coding.

 - Shell into each Python / bash transformer.
 Docker image for bash transformers supported.
 Rip/subsume "debug" mode.
 Compiled transformer keeps debug mode, and has no shell.